You are here

-Sean Quek, Bank of Singapore head of equity research, says the market momentum going into 2018 is "very strong'', but he is cautious.
-"We're getting to a level where the charts are not so supportive anymore.
+Sean Quek, Bank of Singapore head of equity research, says market momentum going into 2018 is “very strong”, but he is cautious.
+“We’re getting to a level where valuations are no longer as supportive.
 Our expectation is that the momentum will continue, but the question is – when will markets start to look at central bank balance sheets and start to be concerned?
-Some investors invest on a week to week basis and that's harder to call.''
+We expect markets to be more challenging as we progress through the year.”

 As it turned out, Asia ex-Japan was the best performing region with returns of 43.7 per cent for 12 months to mid-January.
 Returns from US markets came in strongly at 25.8 per cent, but they lagged Europe (30.3 per cent), Japan (29.6 per cent) and the World Index (26.6 per cent).

-Mr Quek says 2018 could turn out to be a year of "two halves'' for the US, typically the bellwether for markets.
-In the first half of 2018, the indicator that he is watching closely will be corporates' capital expenditure.
-In the second half, the question will be whether tax cuts and deregulation pan out.
+Mr Quek says 2018 could turn out to be a year of “two halves’’ for the US, typically the bellwether for markets.
+In the first half of 2018, the indicator that he is watching closely will be corporates’ capital expenditure.
+In the second half, the question will be whether expectations of deregulation pan out.